chrisabruce/helium-rs/README.md

 # helium-rs

-A Rust wrapper around the [Helium.com](https://github.com/helium/blockchain-api) blockchain api.
+A Rust workspace for Helium related libraries and tools.

 ## Status